 5. Employment Status

 In our Western culture, men’s identities are often tied to their profession.
 The more insecure someone becomes, the more likely they are to compare themselves to others.
-This creates a vicious cycle of self-judgement and keeping score.
-This also contributes to the expectation of having to earn a specific amount of money, which can also factor into a man’s self-esteem.
+This creates a vicious cycle of self-judgment and keeping score.
+This also contributes to the expectation of having to earn a specific amount of money, which can also factor in a man’s self-esteem.

 “I really wanted to become a librarian,” said Sebastian, 37.
 “And my friends all laughed at me.
 I felt weird that I was earning less, or not doing something as cool as them, even though I love my job.”